Registration and Licensure with the College of Pharmacists of Manitoba

 Potential preceptors requiring information on the Council approval process, should contact the College office.

 The jurisprudence examination is written in the College offices.
-You are eligible to write the examination after you have successfully completed 200 hours of internship.
+You are eligible to write the examination after you have successfully completed 200 hours of internship and the College has recieved your first evaluation (completed by the preceptor and declared by you, the intern).
 For further information, please see the College Jurisprudence Examination webpage .

 An applicant can proceed to licensure once all requirements, as stated above, are met, licence fee has been paid, confirmation of liability insurance has been provided and the application is reviewed and approved by both the Board of Examiners and the Registrar.
 Your practising licence will then be processed and issued to you.